Opportunities to Join Our Team

 Residency and Fellowships

-Explore our Residency and Fellowship pages to learn more about what we have to offer.
+Explore our residency and fellowship webpages to learn more about what we have to offer.

 Regional Program Positions

-UF Health is seeking to hire Anesthesiologists and Certified Registered Nurse Anesthetists to join us in various locations in central Florida.
+UF Health is seeking to hire anesthesiologists and certified registered nurse anesthetists (CRNAs) to join us in various locations in central Florida.

 Faculty Testimonials

-Our faculty tell us in their own words why they love working for UF Health, why they stay, and what they enjoy doing in Gainesville, Florida.
+See what our faculty have to say about why they love working for UF Health, why they stay, and what they enjoy doing in Gainesville, Florida.

 Christopher Edwards, MD

 "From the moment I began communicating with department leadership, I could tell that this department was a special and personable place.
 Since joining the department, the support from senior faculty has continued to impress me.
-Dr. Tim Martin has helped me become involved in local and national pediatric anesthesia committees, while Dr. Nik Gravenstein has guided me in finding a niche in malignant hyperthermia, and Dr. Christoph Seubert, an established researcher, assisted me through an IRB submission, among other examples.
+Dr. Tim Martin has helped me become involved in local and national pediatric anesthesia committees, while Dr. Nik Gravenstein has guided me in finding a niche in malignant hyperthermia, among other examples.
 The generosity of department leaders with their time and mentoring truly stands out.
 Being part of an academic medical center provides an enjoyable mix of experiences.
 Some days I work with residents just starting to take care of pediatric patients, some days I work with senior residents refining their skills, and some days I work with a talented group of anesthetists.
 Gainesville has been a fun and affordable place for our family, with two young children, to live.
 My parents enjoyed their visits to Gainesville so much during our first two years here that they recently decided to retire here."

 Christopher Edwards in the peds ward